 Over at Kirkus today, I talk to the Editorial Director of First Second Books, Mark Siegel.
 First Second is celebrating a decade of making high-quality graphic novels for children and teens.

-That link is here, and next week here at 7-Imp I’ll have a bit of art from it.
+That link is here, and I’ll follow this up next week with some art here at 7-Imp.

 Until tomorrow …